Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Results and discussion

 \subsection{Phonon-altermagnetic order coupling effect}

-As the next investigation, we examine how EPC to the altermagnetic order, $\tilde{g}/g$, affects the persistence of spin Edelstein depolarization.
+As the next investigation, we examine how EPC to the altermagnetic order~(\redd{due to $C_4 \mathcal{T}$ symmetry breaking}), $\tilde{g}/g$, affects the persistence of spin Edelstein depolarization.
 It is observed, in Fig.~\ref{f5}(a), that for $\tilde{g}/g < 1$, the rate of polarization suppression depends only weakly on $\tilde{g}/g$.
 Larger values of the ratio (but still below 1) lead to a slower increase in $-\chi_{xy}/\chi_{0}$ and slightly shift the zero to larger $g$, implying that a stronger coupling to the staggered potential slightly enhances the susceptibility renormalization.

-At $\tilde{g}/g = 1$, there is a strong shift of the spin bands, such that a much larger EPC is required to suppress the spin Edelstein polarization, as the intraband and interband transitions still contribute significantly to the susceptibility.
+At $\tilde{g}/g = 1$, there is a strong shift of the bands, such that a much larger EPC is required to suppress the spin Edelstein polarization, as the intraband and interband transitions still contribute significantly to the susceptibility.
 This, in turn, means that stronger $\tilde{g}/g$ stabilizes the transverse polarization more efficiently.

 We further highlight that in the absence of explicit EPC to the staggered potential, depolarization still occurs.
 However, in Fig.~\ref{f5}(b) at $g = 0.2$ eV/\AA, our DOS analysis and band structure (inset of Fig.~\ref{f5}(b)) reveal that the induced polarization and depolarization remain isotropic at $\tilde{g}/g = 0$, since the DOS is identical along the $X$ and $Y$ directions of the Brillouin zone.
-The parameters $\tilde{g}$ and $\beta$ are intrinsically linked, such that changes in one necessarily influence the other, reflecting their mutual dependence within the system.
-Similar to the case of $\beta = 0$, such isotropy is undesirable for spintronic applications, where directional control of spin responses is essential.
-In contrast, once the ratio $\tilde{g}/g$ is introduced, the polarization and depolarization become anisotropic (see Fig.~\ref{f2}), providing the anisotropic spin responses that are precisely what spintronics aims to exploit.
+The parameters $\tilde{g}$ and $\beta$ are then intrinsically linked, such that changes in one necessarily influence the other, reflecting their mutual dependence within the system.
+Similar to the case of $\beta = 0$, such isotropy is undesirable for spintronics, where directional control of spin responses is essential.